ultimodruido/myworld_remote/doc/firmware.rst

 .. data:: transmitter_routine.py

-This script convert the received bis over serial link into pulses for the IR transmitter.
+This script convert the received bits over serial link into pulses for the IR transmitter.
-It blinks the red led when transmitting.
+The red led of the express playground blinks when transmitting.